-Down payment assistance: A little leg work can save a borrower a mint
+Down payment assistance: A little leg work can save you money

 Down payment assistance outlined